keptn/keptn/README.md

 Furthermore, you can learn about our current releases, release candidates and pre-releases on the [release section](https://github.com/keptn/keptn/releases).

 ## Versions compatibilities
-We mangage the Keptn core components as well as all services (e.g., jmeter-service, helm-service, etc.) in versions.
+We mangage the Keptn core components in versions.
 The respective images in their versions are stored on [DockerHub](https://hub.docker.com/?namespace=keptn).
 The versions of the Keptn core components and the services have to be compatible to each other.
 Therefore, this section shows the compatibility between these versions.